US police weigh officer discipline after rally, Capitol riot - WTMJ

 Communities will question the integrity of officers who attended the rally along with “individuals who proudly profess racist and divisive viewpoints,” she said.
 “It calls into question whether those officers are interested in engaging in policing in a way that builds trust and legitimacy in all communities, including communities of color.”

 In Rocky Mount, a Virginia town of about 1,000, Sgt.
-Thomas Robertson and Officer Jacob Fracker were suspended without pay and face criminal charges after posting a photo of themselves inside the Capitol during the riot.
+Thomas Robertson and Officer Jacob Fracker face criminal charges after posting a photo of themselves inside the Capitol during the riot.
 According to court records, Robertson wrote on social media that the “Left are just mad because we actually attacked the government who is the problem … The right IN ONE DAY took the f(asterisk)(asterisk)(asterisk)(asterisk) U.S. Capitol.
 Keep poking us.”
+Robertson said Rocky Mount is firing the officers, the Roanoke Times reported Sunday.
+The officers had been suspended without pay as of Friday.

 “We stand with and add our support to those who have denounced the violence and illegal activity that took place that day,” said Police Chief Ken Criner, Capt.
 Mark Lovern and Town Manager James Ervin.
 “Our town and our police department absolutely does not condone illegal or unethical behavior by anyone, including our officers and staff.”